ONSdigital/dp-python-tools/dpytools/config/README.md

 ## Larger example
-Instantiation of a config can use multiple properties of varying types by including them in the input dictionary, their values will all be taken from env variables if they correspond correctly.
+Instantiation of a config can use multiple properties of varying types by including them in the input dictionary, their values will all be taken from environment variables if they correspond correctly.
 An example with a more detailed configuration being created is shown below.

 ```python